How Often Should Garage Door Springs Be Replaced?

 Whichever type of spring you have, they are an essential part of the safe and efficient operation of any garage door.
 They help to balance the door’s weight, making it easier to open and close manually or with a garage door opener.
 However, because they are under a significant amount of tension, garage door springs can be dangerous when they break or malfunction, and they should only be serviced or replaced by trained professionals.

-• Normal Wear and Tear: Like any moving parts, garage door springs have a limited lifespan, typically measured in cycles (one cycle is a full open and close of the door).
-The average lifespan of a garage door spring is around 10,000 cycles, although this can vary depending on the quality of the spring and how well it’s maintained.
+• Wear and Tear: Like any moving parts, they have a limited lifespan typically measured in cycles (one cycle is a full open and close of the door).
+When correctly installed, these springs endure around 10,000 cycles, comprising both opening and closing actions.
 Over time, the constant stress of lifting and lowering the door can cause the spring to weaken and eventually break.
+Ideally, your springs should last between 7 to 10 years, but this duration varies depending on how often your garage door is used Notably, if your garage serves as a primary entry point, expect a notable reduction in its lifespan due to increased wear and tear.

 • Rust and Corrosion: Rust and corrosion can weaken the metal of the spring, making it more susceptible to breakage.
 This is especially common in areas with high humidity or where road salt is used during the winter months.